Coronavirus: ways you can help your community

 There are lots of ways you can help people in your community.
 We’ve pulled together some of them.

-If you need support we can connect you to people who can help.
-Or if you'd like to support people in your community, here's how you can offer support.
+If you'd like to support people in your community, here's how you can offer support.
+Or if you need support we can connect you to groups who can help.

 Other ways you can help people locally

-find support groups in your area – we've been given these details by local authorities and people in communities
+find support groups in your area – we've been given these details by people in communities

-direct people to mutual aid groups set up to help people in local communities who are considered high risk.
-Find a local group
+direct people to mutual aid groups set up to help people in local communities who are considered high risk

 Volunteer with recognised organisations